skyway/old-skyway-peer-authentication-samples/README.md

 The timestamp is the current unix time (seconds).

-*NOTE: A timestamp in the future will be rejected.*
+**Warning: A timestamp in the future will be rejected.**

 ### authToken

-The authentication token for the peerId, calculated from the current peerId, the current timestamp and the ttl.
+The authentication token for the peerId, calculated from the current `peerId`, the current `timestamp`, the `ttl`, and the app `secretkey`.
-You can calculate it HMAC with H256 on the string `$timestamp:$ttl:$peerId`.
 You can find the secret key for your app on the developer's dashboard.

+It is calculated using the HMAC-SHA256 algorithm on the string `$timestamp:$ttl:$peerId`, with the secret key for the app.

 The final value MUST be in base64 string format.

 ## Using the samples